Enjoying our puzzle hints?

 Why it's tricky: can also refer to a children's play area

-Why it's tricky: has multiple meanings, including a submarine or a substitute
+Why it's tricky: has multiple meanings and uses

 Definition: to switch between two states